I’m sure you’ve heard the expression:

 On the other hand, let’s take “Delicate Designs”.

-Is there anything about that name that suggests they’re in the food business?
+Is there anything about that name that suggests to you they’re in the food business?

-When there is too big a disconnect between what the business does and what its name suggests, you have to work so much harder for market share and this leads to slow growth.
+When you have too big a disconnect between what the business does and what you name your business, you have to work so much harder to attract the right customers.

 5. It should be easy to pronounce, remember and navigate